Alec Ingold

-Alec Ingold (born July 9, 1996) is an American professional football fullback for the Miami Dolphins of the National Football League (NFL).
+Alec Ingold (born July 9, 1996) is an American professional football fullback for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the Wisconsin Badgers.

 Early life

 Originally, Ingold committed to Northern Illinois to play quarterback, but later accepted a scholarship from Wisconsin as an undecided athlete.
 He was named the Associated Press Wisconsin Player of the Year and the Gatorade Wisconsin Player of the Year his senior year at Bay Port High School as a dual-threat quarterback.

 He earned his undergraduate degree from University of Wisconsin-Madison and was later admitted to Master of Business Administration at Kelley School of Business, Indiana University Bloomington.

 College career

 Over his career at Wisconsin, Ingold started eleven games, primarily at fullback his senior year.
 He was originally a linebacker before moving to running back due to an injury to Corey Clement and later moving to fullback before his sophomore season, spending two years splitting snaps with Austin Ramesh before taking over primary duties his senior season.
 Ingold was primarily used in short-yardage situations such as goal line scenarios, scoring a high touchdown-to-carry ratio.

 After his senior season, Ingold was invited to the 2019 Senior Bowl.
 He was also the only true fullback invited to the 2019 NFL Scouting Combine.
 His combine numbers included a 4.89-second 40-yard dash, 16 bench press repetitions, a 34-inch vertical jump and a 116-inch broad jump.